arnejohannesholmin/TSD/README.md

 # On Windows you will need Rtools to complete the installations.
 Check if you have this by running Sys.getenv('PATH'), and go to https://cran.r-project.org/bin/windows/Rtools/ to install Rtools if not.

 dep.pck.git <- c("arnejohannesholmin/TSD")
+# If you want to install the lastest development versions, run devtools::install_github(dep.pck.git, ref="develop") instead:
 devtools::install_github(dep.pck.git)

 ```